James Clancy Phelan: Career

-Phelan's first published book was the 2005 non-fiction work Literati.
+Phelan's first published book was the 2005 non-fiction work Literati: Australian Contemporary Literary Figures Discuss Fear, Frustrations and Fame (John Wiley & Sons).
 His short story, "Soliloquy for One Dead", appeared in Griffith Review's 2006 edition: The Next Big Thing.
 His first published novel was Fox Hunt.
 His first book, Literati: Australian Contemporary Literary Figures Discuss Fear, Frustrations and Fame, was released by John Wiley & Sons in 2005.
 It documents a series of interviews in which Phelan asked questions of a broad range of literary figures in Australia, including Matthew Reilly, Tara Moss, John Marsden, John Birmingham, and Peter Craven.

 Fox Hunt, Phelan's first fiction book, was published by Hachette in August 2006.
 The story is set as a bridge between the aftermath of the Cold War and the War on Terrorism, with Lachlan and his best friend thrown unwittingly into a war that crosses time.
 Patriot Act, the second installment in the adventures of Lachlan Fox, was published in August 2007.
 Set mainly in New York City, Washington, D.C., and France, it tells the story of Fox investigating a series of murders in Europe linked to a forthcoming hack on NSA computers.
 The third Lachlan Fox novel, Blood Oil, was published in August 2008 and is set in Nigeria, the US, and the UK.
 The fourth Lachlan Fox novel, Liquid Gold, was published in August 2009 and is set in the US, Pakistan, and India.
 It was during these early years as a novelist that James completed his PhD in Young Adult Literature, which lead to his next creative venture.

 Phelan wrote a series of post-apocalyptic young adult novels called the ALONE trilogy, consisting of the novels - Chasers, Survivor and Quarantine - and features 16-year-old Jesse and his three close friends, who escape from a crashed subway train to find New York City in ruins after an attack.

 In September 2011, Phelan released a free Lachlan Fox short story titled "Trust".
 It was released through Get Reading.
 Phelan has had two books selected on the Get Reading list of "50 books you can't put down": Fox Hunt, and Alone: Chasers.
 The 2013 thriller The Spy began Phelan's series starring intelligence operative Jed Walker.
 He also began a 13-book series of young-adult novels about a series of adventurous teenagers, who are destined to save the world from an evil being, Solaris.
 He claims the latter is a mix of The Famous Five and Indiana Jones, titled The Last Thirteen and they are under contract with Scholastic Publishers for publication monthly from December 2013 through to December 2014.
 Scholastic renewed the series, the first book titled X, for publication in 2017.